Ethics and Declarations of Interests

 - the disclosure requirements of the Act for elected members and relevant employees about matters that may arise on occasion and in which they have a beneficial interest.

-Monaghan County Council has currently assigned the duties of Ethics Registrar to Mary McGarvey, Senior Staff Officer, by Chief Executive’s Order, under Section 173 of the Act.
+Monaghan County Council has currently assigned the duties of Ethics Registrar to Marie Deighan, Administrative Officer, by Chief Executive’s Order, under Section 173 of the Act.
 The Ethics Registrar is responsible for the issue of the annual declaration forms to councillors and relevant employees.
 Nobody may hold this position for more than two years.